TadLeonard/tfatool/README.md

 monitor.join()  # wait for thread to stop
 ```

-Downloading new files as they appaer:
+Downloading new files as they appear:

 ```python
 # Sync only .raw image files that are smaller than 3 MB